Apply Now!

 To be eligible for this opportunity, applicants must:

-Applications are submitted to ALA headquarters staff via an online form.
+Applications are submitted to ALA headquarters through an online form.

-ALA headquarters sends the redacted applications to the Foundation Board of Trustees for review and consideration.
+Redacted applications are provided to the Foundation Board of Trustees for evaluation and consideration.

 The Foundation of the Association of Legal Administrators is seeking emerging leaders who are interested in a unique leadership development opportunity.